TravelMapping/HighwayData/hwy_data/LA/usala/README.md

 LA987-3 and LA987-3 Spur are both signed on the same road, and what appears to be the spur is signed LA987-3, so the shorter road was drafted as LA987-3 Spur.

-LA1055 is not signed along LA450 or LA38 according to GMSV, so the 2 segments of LA1055 will be drafted separately.
+LA1055 is not signed along LA450 or LA38 according to GMSV, so the 2 segments of LA1055 were drafted separately.

+Both LA1077 and LA1077 Spur are signed LA1077, so the very short leg diverging to the northwest was drafted as the spur.

 **Unknown routes**